 Clifton View Homes: We have recently learned that every home we have built in the last several years uses less than half the energy over the course of a year than is allowed by the Passive House Standard.
 Most of our homes are using barely over a quarter of the allowable Passive House energy, before counting the energy produced by our Photovoltaic systems.
 We are setting a whole new standard for energy efficiency of new homes right here on Whidbey Island, and across the country using our plans.
 We are doing this with homes that typically cost about the same as every other home in their neighborhood!
 Most of our homes are now Positive NRG™ Homes, which produce enough energy to power themselves, and the owner’s electric car for at least 5,000 miles per year, some as many as 20,000 miles per year.

 We want to share our knowledge with other builders so that every new home built can active these results.

 Prairie Perks: We offer our coffee grounds for local gardeners to take home.
 If you would like some, just stop by and ask.
 We also encourage the use of reusable cups with a $0.25 discount!

-Boomerang at Ken’s Korner: We save paper scraps from our printing jobs and make them into note pads.
+Boomerang at Ken’s Korner: We save paper scraps from our printing jobs and make them into notepads.
 The pads are about 1/2″ thick and cost $0.25 – very inexpensive!
 Please stop by to help us repurpose our cut paper.
 See also this Whidbey Island Green Seal Certificate Program.

-- Number of users registered on www.rideshareonline.com grew from 517 to 989.
-That is just 11 people shy of our 1000 user goal.
+- The number of users registered on www.rideshareonline.com grew from 517 to 989 – that is just 11 people shy of our 1000 user goal

 - Reported gallons of gasoline saved was 6,448 gallons in 2010 and 81,552 gallons in 2014